Humor and the Abject

 • Where are the classes?

-• Who is Ieva Miseviciute?
+• Who is Kira Nova?

-• Miseviciute is a highly accomplished contemporary artist who makes theater productions, performance art, and installations.
+• Nova is a highly accomplished contemporary artist who makes theater productions, performance art, and installations.
 She's taught at dOCUMENTA (13) in Kassel; Piet Zwart Institure in Rotterdam; de Appel Curatorial Program in Amsterdam; Sandberg Institute in Amsterdam; Sommerakademie im Zentrum Paul Klee in Basel; Banff Center for the Arts in Alberta; Western Front Art Center in Vancouver; and Columbia University in New York.
 She is also a visiting professor at Lunds University/Malmö Art Academy in Sweden.
-Miseviciute worked as a clown in the circus throughout her youth, has backgrounds in various movement and improvisation techniques, and holds a research MA in Cultural Analysis and MA in Political Studies from the University of Amsterdam.
+Nova worked as a clown in the circus throughout her youth, has backgrounds in various movement and improvisation techniques, and holds a research MA in Cultural Analysis and MA in Political Studies from the University of Amsterdam.
 She has presented her work at numerous venues including Centre Georges Pompidou in Paris; Sculpture Center, Swiss Institute (as part of Performa 09) and MoMa PS1 in New York; dOCUMENTA (13) in Kassel (with Michael Portnoy); Hauser& Wirth in Zurich; Time-Based Art Festival in Portland; de Appel art center in Amsterdam; Cabaret Voltaire in London; Playground Festival at STUK in Leuven, Belgium; Beursschouwburg Theater in Brussels; Swiss Sculpture Exhibition in Biel-Bienne in Switzerland; and Contemporary Art Centre (CAC) in Vilnius.

 Some 100% unedited images from the demonstration class I attended on September 24th.

 On Sunday, September 24th, I was invited to participate in a demonstration session of Power Trip and immediately jumped at the chance.
 I'd been hungry for something like this since Banff, but was unable to find anything like it.
 Of course, there are movement classes offered at all types of spaces around New York, but I'm frankly intimidated by them.
-Because I've known Miseviciute for years now, I knew that this was something where I, a not-really-in-shape artist, would be able to feel comfortable letting loose.
+Because I've known Nova for years now, I knew that this was something where I, a not-really-in-shape artist, would be able to feel comfortable letting loose.

 I'd only met a couple of the other dozen or so participants previously, but that didn't matter at all.
 We seemed to mesh together almost immediately.
-Miseviciute is a generous, albeit humorously dictatorial, teacher.
+Nova is a generous, albeit humorously dictatorial, teacher.
 She pushed the class from the get-go to work themselves physically, while knowing exactly when to offer moments of relaxation.
 In those moments, I felt like I'd been given access to a brief psychedelic trance.
-Miseviciute's directions, hollered over top of a soundtrack that flips the bird to any specific genre, give little room to feel self-conscious.
+Nova's directions, hollered over top of a soundtrack that flips the bird to any specific genre, give little room to feel self-conscious.
 We gyrated with exaggerated sexuality, crawled around like blind animals on the floor, writhed in piles of limbs, and frequently laughed our asses off.
 At the end of the session, despite not actually speaking a word to each other during the almost two-hour run, it was clear that we'd developed a deep trust of one another and an empathy towards our respective physicalities.

 "Classes help comedians and performance artists to expand their energetic presence/charisma, develop physical sense of comedic timing, and work on their sexual slapstick skills.
 You can find new characters, unknown territories, and update your movement vocabulary."

 Rarely are there opportunities like this--ones that are affordable and interdisciplinary--for performers and comedians to explore their physical movements and their spontaneous ideating capabilities.
-Having had the privilege of studying with Miseviciute, I can't recommend pursuing these classes highly enough.
+Having had the privilege of studying with Nova, I can't recommend pursuing these classes highly enough.
 If the demonstration session that I attended on September 24th is even the slightest indicator of what's to come, you will be extremely satisfied with taking these classes.
 If you've got any specific questions about whether or not these might be right for you, drop me a line: sean@humorandtheabject.com.
 I'd be more than happy to tell you more.